SpiRITlab/SparkFHE-Addon/scripts/cluster/mesos_cluster_setup/README.md

 ## Prerequisites
 * Ensure that the master node can SSH as root to all other nodes in the cluster.
+On your laptop, follow these [instructions](https://github.com/SpiRITlab/SparkFHE-Addon/tree/fix_install_script/scripts/cluster/cloudlab) to setup the Username and Manifest.xml files.
+Then, run $> bash authorize_access_between_nodes.bash
 * On all the nodes follow [instructions](https://github.com/SpiRITlab/SparkFHE-Examples/wiki) to setup SparkFHE-Examples.

 ## Setup instructions